 St Austell is the largest town in Cornwall.
 In 2013, its population was 27,400 people.
 The wider urban area around St Austell, has a population of 34,700 (2011 census data).

-Here is a list of the largest towns in Cornwall (all those with a population of more than 10,000 people:
+Here is a list of the largest towns and cities in Cornwall (all those with a population of more than 10,000 people:

 |Penzance & Newlyn||21,200|